mknz/secure-trans-pad/README.md

 # secure-trans-pad
-**This tool is still experimental**
+***This tool is still experimental!***

-Secure local transcription and translation tool with output to CryptPad
+Secure local transcription and translation tool using Faster Whisper with output to CryptPad

+## Requirements
+Install [uv](https://docs.astral.sh/uv/) and git clone this repo.

 ## Usage
 ### Translate to English